cloudoperators/documentation/architecture-decision-records/008-greenhouse-controller-lifecycle.md

 > Note: If no statusFunc is passed then `lifecycle` package will set default status based on the result of `EnsureCreated`.

-The `EnsureCreated` and `EnsureDeleted` methods should be implemented in the controller so that the `Reconcile` function can call them.
+The `EnsureCreated` and `EnsureDeleted` methods should be implemented in the controller so that the `Reconcile` function can invoke them.

 ```go
 func (r *RemoteClusterReconciler) EnsureCreated(ctx context.Context, resource lifecycle.RuntimeObject) (ctrl.Result, lifecycle.ReconcileResult, error) {